lalitkumarthakur/reactnative/metro_cli/projects/Jarvis/README.md

 The dependencies to install are listed below -

+1. Install Native wind for tailwind css,
+   1.1 Setup Native wind configuration by reading the docs.
+   1.2 Also you need to manually add those files where native winds should be used.

+2. Add React native navigation to your React Native project.

+3. React Native responsive screen for responsiveness.

+4. Axios to make api requests and more.

+5. React-native-community/voice

+6. React native TTS - text to speech

 ## Step 3: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.